Things people say about rape, sexual assault and sexual abuse

-“If you wear revealing clothes, it’s your own fault if you get raped.”
+“If you wear revealing clothes, it’s your own fault.”

 “I had too much to drink!”

-“Everyone knows I fancied him – Who will believe he raped me?”
+“Everyone knows I fancied them – Who will believe they raped me?”

 “Rape isn’t serious – just sex when you don’t want it.”

-“Most girls who say they’ve been raped aren’t telling the truth.
+“Most people who say they’ve been raped aren’t telling the truth.
 They’re just attention-seeking.”

-“But if it was your boyfriend, it doesn’t count as rape – especially if you’re had sex with him before.”
+“But if it was your boyfriend/girlfriend, it doesn’t count as rape – especially if you’ve had sex with them before.”

 “Only strangers are rapists.
 Never people you know.”